PeterDomanski/BG-Prediction-for-Type-1-Diabetics-using-DRL/README.md

     - min_attribute_val [float]: specify minimum value of attribute, e.g., CGM
     - max_attribute_val [float]: specify maximum value of attribute, e.g., CGM
     - forecasting_steps [int]: specify number of steps to forecast in multi step scenario
+    - reward_definition [str]: specify which reward function to use
+        Options: abs_diff, linear, exponential

 ### Visualization in Tensorboard
 Navigate to logging directory of interest and type  (in the terminal)